PacktPublishing/D3.js-Quick-Start-Guide/PIE.md

     .each(function(d) { this._current = d; }); //add this
 ```

-Create the click handler:
+Create the click handler by adding the following code to the bottom of `app.js`:

 ```javascript
 path.on('click', function(clickedDatum, clickedIndex){
 });
 ```

-Remove the selected data from the dataset array, using JavaScript's native filter function:
+Remove the selected data from the dataset array, using JavaScript's native filter function.
+Adjust the code we just added:

 ```javascript
 path.on('click', function(clickedDatum, clickedIndex){